Jeanne Quinault

 Jeanne-Françoise Quinault.
 Engraving by Eugène Louis Pirodon.

 Jeanne-Françoise Quinault (/fr/; baptized 13 October 1699 – 18 January 1783) was a French actress, playwright and salon hostess.
 She was born in Strasbourg and died in Paris.

 She was usually called Mlle.
 Quinault la cadette (the younger) to distinguish her from her older sister, Marie-Anne-Catherine Quinault, also an actress.
 She herself thought her name was Jeanne-Françoise Quinault until 1726, when she obtained a copy of her baptismal record and discovered her legal name, but most references to her use the two given names.

 Stage career

 She made her début at the Comédie-Française on 14 June 1718 and was accepted into the company in December 1718, becoming the sixth member of the Quinault family to be admitted.
 She gave her first performance in the title role of Racine's Phèdre and five days later played Chimène in Pierre Corneille's Le Cid.
-The choices are rather surprising, because she became famous in soubrette and comic character roles.

 In 1727, Jeanne Quinault created the role of Céliante in Le Philosophe marié by Philippe Néricault Destouches.
-It was an ideal role for her, a strange, proud, moody and capricious woman, who was nonetheless vivacious, appealing and entertaining.
-This hugely popular play established her as one of the stars of the troupe.
+The role was of a strange, proud, moody and capricious woman, who was nonetheless vivacious, appealing and entertaining.
+This popular play established her as one of the stars of the troupe.